microsoft/FluidFramework/packages/dds/tree/docs/wip/Container and Application Schema.md

 -   Inline in whatever place is referring to it (see list below)
 -   As container data
 -   Hard coded into shared tree (constraints like the tree being a tree not a DAG fall into this)
--   Injected via a shared-tree subclass or other fluid configuration (schema data / constraints shipped as code)
+-   Injected via a shared-tree subclass or other Fluid configuration (schema data / constraints shipped as code)
 -   In some external repository: the repository defines an append only namespace of schema This repository is known about by shared-tree somehow (any of the other items in this list could contain the reference to the repository)